-EXAMINATION POLICY: There will be four examinations, including a comprehensive final examination.
-Two exams will be composed of objective (multiple choice and true/false) questions.
-The final examinations will be composed of essay, multiple choice, and contract forms, which will need to be filled in on the appropriate TREC forms.
-The instructor will give quizzes to gauge student success and help foster a better learning environment.
+EXAMINATION POLICY: There will be three examinations, including a comprehensive final examination.
+Exams will be composed of objective (multiple choice and true/false) questions.
+The final examinations will be composed of essay and contract forms, in addition to any multiple choice or short answer questions deemed necessary.
+The professor will give quizzes to gauge student understanding and foster a better learning environment.